Casatus (crater)

 Casatus is a lunar impact crater that is located near the southern limb of the Moon.
 The north-northeast rim of the crater overlies a portion of the slightly larger crater Klaproth.
+Of the pair, Casatus has higher walls.
 Along the western rim, Casatus A intrudes somewhat into the interior, producing an inward-bowing rim.
 To the southeast of Casatus is Newton.

 The outer rim of Casatus is old and worn, with many tiny impacts along the rim and inner wall.
+It reaches heights of 6500 m along the western side and 5500 m in the east.
 The small satellite crater Casatus J lies across the south-southeastern rim.
 The height of the rim is lower where it divides this crater from Klaproth, forming a rounded ridge.

 The interior floor is a nearly level surface marked by several tiny ghost-crater rims projecting above the surface and a pair of clefts in the southern part of the floor.
-A small, bowl-shaped impact crater forms a prominent feature in the northern half of the floor.
+A small, bowl-shaped impact crater, Casatus C, forms a prominent feature in the northern half of the floor.
 There is no central peak formation at or near the midpoint of the interior.

+This feature is named after the Italian Jesuit mathematician Paolo Casati (1617–1707).
+His name was added to the lunar nomenclature by Italian astronomer Giovanni Battista Riccioli in 1651.
+Its designation was officially adopted by the International Astronomical Union in 1935.